cmelakmartin/rpi-hdmi-ndi-streamer/README.md

 ### 2. Customize your configuration

-- [ ] Make sure your grabber is detected:
+- [ ] Connect the grabber and make sure it is detected:
 ```bash
 v4l2-ctl --list-devices
 ```